-She is a Biologist Engineer from the University of Technology of Compiègne (UTC, France) where she specialized in Biomaterials and Biomechanics, and later during an exchange program with U. Valparaiso (Chile) she gained expertise in Biomedical Engineering.
-Since then, she works on 3D bioprinting, especially on projects applying microextrusion.
+She is a Biologist Engineer from the University of Technology of Compiègne (UTC, France) where she specialized in Biomaterials and Biomechanics.
+She presently works on 3D bioprinting, especially on projects applying microextrusion and inkjet bioprinting.

 With a background in fundamental physics, he worked firstly in ultrafast laser physics (high harmonic generation).
 He changed to applied optics in the field of biomedical engineering where he developed different prototypes.
 Currently, he combines this know-how for applications using laser-assisted bioprinting and laser-induced ablation.

 With a background in the development of innovative molecular biology technique in the field of oncology, she decided to join the ART bioprint team .
 Integrated into ART’s Cell Biology pole, she divides her activity between the production and characterization of various cells used in printing projects (primary, tumor cell lines), and monitoring of post-printing models.